Introduction

 Edge bending

-NOTE: Although the folded edge is 12mm, only 10mm should be given as allowance for the new element.
-This automatically creates a predetermined welding gap between the edge «old» panel and the edge of the new panel.
-Before installing a new element, the created edge is reduced to 6 mm for reasons of corrosion protection.
+NOTE: Although the folded edge is 12 mm, only 10 mm should be given as an allowance for the new element.
+This automatically creates the specified welding gap between the edge of the "old" panel and the edge of the new panel.
+Before installing the new element, the created edge is reduced to 6 mm for corrosion protection reasons.

-- Edge bending is mainly done on «old» element that is still connected. «Old» the element and the new element are connected with an interrupted seam.
+- The edge folding is mainly done on the "old" element, which is still connected.
+The "old" element and the new element are connected with a discontinuous seam.

 Edge bending